jfourkiotis/golox/README.md

 * ternary operator (`?:`)
 * power operator (`**`, right associative)
 * uninitialized variable access is a runtime error
-* unused local variables and functions is an error
+* unused local variables, functions and classes is an error